stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/heidi-menufacturing-solution-system-dashboard.md

 ##### THE PROCESS

-### How it manages all advertisements and the profit would check clearly and simplify
+### How it check out complicated process and the working status clearly

-My goal at ad Knowva was totally simplified to all control together on the dashboard.
+My goal was totally visuzlized to all control together on the dashboard.

 ![](/images/empty_100.png)